Weihua Du 杜伟桦 (read as /ˈweɪˌhwɑː duː/)

 weihuad [at] cs.cmu.edu

-Hi there, I’m a second-year Ph.D. student at Language Technologies Institute, Carnegie Mellon University, where I’m fortunate to be co-advised by Prof. Yiming Yang and Prof. Sean Welleck.
-Before coming to CMU, I earned my bachelor’s degree in Computer Science and Technology from IIIS, Tsinghua University (a.k.a.
-Yao Class), where I had the privilege of working with Prof. Yi Wu.
+Hi!
+I’m a second-year Ph.D. student at Language Technologies Institute, Carnegie Mellon University, where I’m fortunate to be co-advised by Prof. Yiming Yang and Prof. Sean Welleck.
+Before CMU, I earned my bachelor’s degree in Computer Science and Technology from IIIS, Tsinghua University (Yao Class), where I had the opportunity to work with Prof. Yi Wu.
+As an undergrad, I also visited MIT and worked with Prof. Joshua B. Tenenbaum and Prof. Chuang Gan.

 My long-term research interests center on applying AI in the wild — that is, moving beyond idealized experimental settings to ground AI systems in real-world scenarios, building technologies that assist people in everyday life ([1][2]) and work ([3][4]).